remysedlak/Engine3D/README.md

 ## Introduction

 This mini-project explores the intersection of 3D graphics and Linear Algebra (LA).
 Inspired by concepts learned in [MATH0280](https://catalog.upp.pitt.edu/preview_course_nopop.php?catoid=5&coid=6923) during my freshman year, I set out to understand the implementation of LA in a practical setting.
 Concepts like tensors and LA operations have always fascinated me, and I wanted to refamiliarize myself with them while solving related problems.
-This journey led me to develop a basic 3D engine in C++.
+This journey led me to explore the fundamentals of basic 3D engines in C++.

 ## Key Concepts